prczsf/EduAR/README.md

 ## What I learned

 Honestly, it was a roller coaster ride and I would like to thank Agora team as this project helped me push my limits as working on app catering to children can be pretty challenging while I also learned the implementation of AR and the impact it can have on our education system

-## What's next for EduAR

-We want to launch it in the play store and tie-up with a school to implement our product.
-We are awestruck with our product's future potential and would like to be one of the pioneers of bringing change in children's education especially during these testing times

 ## License